 Attendees include the Dallas Arts Community philanthropists, artists, neighbors, arts lovers, arts education advocates, public education ambassadors, Booker T. students, faculty and administration.

-At Booker T. Washington High School for the Performing and Visual Arts, 2501 Flora Street
+At The Montgomery Arts Theater at Booker T. Washington High School for the Performing and Visual Arts, 2501 Flora Street

 Pre-Show Cocktails - 6:30 to 7:45pm